jstetich/LCWMD_Monitoring_sum/Analysis/DO_Frequencies_Trend.md

 both extreme and highly variable.
 (See discussion in the DO Analysis workbooks).

-We decide we should remove chloride and oxygen observations after October 15th.
+We decided we should remove chloride and oxygen observations after October 15th.

 ``` r